bigladder/erin/docs/user-guide/user-guide.md

 - `simulation_info`: general simulation information
 - `loads`: load profiles (includes supply profiles for uncontrolled sources)
 - `components`: all components in the network are described here
-- `fragility`: all fragility curves are described here
+- `fragility_mode`: all fragility curves and (optional) repair distributions are described here
 - `dist`: statistical distributions
 - `failure_mode`: failure modes are described here
 - `networks`: networks are described here